Thoreau Campus History

-Our vision is to continue providing excellent worship services and Religious Education content while making an impact in Fort Bend County.
+Our vision is to continue providing excellent worship services and Religious Education programs while making an impact in Fort Bend County.
 Recently, First Church purchased a 5 acre property to establish a new permanent home for the Thoreau Campus in Richmond.
-We moved to the our new campus on Clayhead Road as of November 18, 2018.
-To better serve the needs of new families that are joining us, we initiated new family programming and a Special Gifts Campaign to expand classroom space, build a playground, further enhance our campus.
+We moved to the our new home on Clayhead Road as of November 18, 2018.
+To better serve the needs of new families that are joining us, we initiated new family programming and a Special Gifts Campaign to expand classroom space, build a playground, and further enhance our campus.

 We are proud of our history as a beacon of liberal religion in Fort Bend County, and we welcome people of all faiths and backgrounds to come visit us!